Source code for flexeval.function_types

 logger.debug(

-f"Function {metric_function}'s first parameter has no type annotation."
+f"Function '{metric_function}' has a first parameter with no type annotation."

 )